 Since these formulas are contact killers and they do not persist in the environment, several applications may be needed for full control.
 As a general rule, much like watering, do not use these products in the peak of the day or when temperatures exceed 90 degrees F to avoid wilting or browning of the leaves.

-Natural enemies of the thrip include lady beetles and lacewings These insects, partnered with a product like Safer® Brand Insect Killing Soap or Safer® Brand BioNEEM are ideal to help control thrip infestations in your organic garden.
+Natural enemies of the thrip include lady beetles and lacewings These insects, partnered with a product like Safer® Brand Insect Killing Soap or Safer® Brand BioNEEM are ideal to help control thrip infestations in your garden.